pulsar-edit/documentation/docs/using-pulsar/basics.md

 Another way to open a file in Pulsar is from the command line using the `pulsar` command.

 ::: info Info
 The `pulsar` command may not be available by default after installation.
-Adding this feature is detailed further in [Integrating Pulsar into the Operating System](TODO).
+Adding this feature is detailed further in [Launching Pulsar from the terminal](/getting-started/terminal-commands/).
 :::

 You can run the `pulsar` command with one or more file paths to open up those files in Pulsar.